asmt3/jg-zakat-calculator/frontend/README.md

 ```

 This data will be imported into the built HTML via gulp-file-include.

+## Changing the image base
+Currently, there is only one inline image in the HTML.
+The base URL this inline image can be set in ```partials/intro.html```

 ## Deployment
 1. Create a file called ```aws.json``` in this folder with the following content, filling in the values with ***.